Celebrity Estate Planning Mistakes

 Estimated Worth: $31.5 Million

 When Princess Diana passed, she had a Will that named her mother and sister as her personal representatives.
 She also had a separate “Letter of Wishes”.
 This letter left the division of her personal belongings at the discretion of her mother and sister.
 All her jewelry and three-quarters of her personal belongings were to go to her children.
 The remaining quarter was to be split between her 17 godchildren.
 However, her mother and sister petitioned the court, and instead gave each godchild only one item from her estate.
 This resulted in the godchildren losing out on the share Princess Diana intended for them, about $160,000 each.
+Some people resort to hiring a professional for financial legacy planning in case of managing finances.

 Lesson: Informal notes and letters can fail to be honored.
 Instead of trusting in your personal representatives, it is best to include such instructions in your trust or will itself.
 This will help to make your wishes more ironclad.